Melanoma: A Guide for Patients

-This guide for patients has been prepared in collaboration with Reliable Cancer Therapies (RCT) as a service to patients, to help patients and their relatives better understand the nature of Melanoma and appreciate the best treatment choices available according to the subtype of Melanoma.
+This guide for patients has been prepared in collaboration with Anti-Cancer Fund as a service to patients, to help patients and their relatives better understand the nature of Melanoma and appreciate the best treatment choices available according to the subtype of Melanoma.
 ESMO recommends that patients ask their doctors about what tests or types of treatments are needed for their type and stage of disease.

 Patient Guides for Melanoma were published in 2011 and updated in 2013.